 Waters DD, Schwartz GG, Olsson AG, et al for the MIRACL Study Investigator.
 Effects of Atorvastatin on Stroke in Patients With Unstable Angina or Non-Q Wave Myocardial Infarction.
 A Myocardial Ischemia Reducation with Aggressive Cholesterol Lowering (MIRACL) Substudy.
 Circulation 2002;106:1690-95.

-Clinical Topics: Acute Coronary Syndromes, Arrhythmias and Clinical EP, Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, Implantable Devices, SCD/Ventricular Arrhythmias, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Hypertension
+Clinical Topics: Acute Coronary Syndromes, Arrhythmias and Clinical EP, Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, Implantable Devices, SCD/Ventricular Arrhythmias, Hypertriglyceridemia, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Hypertension

 Keywords: Inflammation, Stroke, Acute Coronary Syndrome, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Heptanoic Acids, Heart Arrest, Pyrroles, Cholesterol, Triglycerides, Diabetes Mellitus, Hypertension